Windore/mtc/README.md

 #### Sync

-Using sync requires a little bit setting up to do.
-The app expects a config file located in the mtc directory in the users data directory.
+Using sync requires a bit setting up to do.
+The app expects a config file located in the mtc directory in the user's data directory.
 For example in linux this config file is `~/.local/share/mtc/sync-conf.json`.
 Example of a config file:

 ```
 {